yuja-ja/LIO-RTK-Orchard-Navigation/README.md

 ---

-## 3. Demonstration Videos & Sample Datasets
+## 3. Sample Dataset

-Reviewers can evaluate the dynamic performance of our proposed system through the following provided materials:

-* 🎥 **Real-world Navigation Video:** [Insert your anonymous Google Drive / YouTube video link here]
+To assist reviewers in verifying the authenticity of our real-world experiments without exceeding storage limits, we have provided a representative sample dataset from our field tests.

-* 📦 **Sample ROS Bag / Datasets:** [Insert your anonymous dataset cloud drive link here, or delete this line if not applicable]
+* 📦 **Sample ROS Bag (Straight-Line-0.2):** [https://drive.google.com/file/d/1xAxKd2RzwZJSzw48yX8yVTadO8iQPJ0n/view?usp=sharing]

-> *Note: For evaluating the Python scripts locally, please ensure you update the `BAG_FILE_PATH` or `TRAJ_FILE` variables inside the scripts to match your local directory paths.*
+  *(This sample bag contains the synchronized 3D LiDAR, 10-axis IMU, and RTK GNSS streams.
+The remaining 7 datasets encompassing more extreme scenarios will be fully released upon publication.)*

+> **Note on Demonstration Video:**
+> Due to the presence of prominent university logos and identifying markers on the physical UGV chassis, the demonstration video has been temporarily withheld to strictly enforce the double-blind review policy.

 ---